-Of the three main Elafiti islands, Kolocep is the closest to Dubrovnik and the mainland.
+Of the three main Elafiti islands (along with Lopud and Sipan), Kolocep is the closest to Dubrovnik and the mainland.
 The two main villages on the island are Gornje (Upper) Celo and Donje (Lower) Celo.
 The island is also the smallest, and has a population of around 300 people.

 Once called Calaphodia, Kolocep came under the control of the Republic of Ragusa (Dubrovnik) in the 11th century.
 During this time, the island was an important element of the republic due to its shipbuilding.